Pennsylvania Hospital: Reputation

+Internal Medicine Residency

+The 2018 Becker's Hospital Review listed the internal medicine residency program at Pennsylvania Hospital 19th in the country.
+According to the Doximity residency Navigator 2024-2025 internal medicine rankings, in the category "Reputation" Pennsylvania Hospital is 31st in the country of 634 programs.

+Obstetrics & Gynecology Residency

+According to the Doximity residency Obstetrics & Gynecology rankings, in the category "Reputation" Pennsylvania Hospital is 48th in the country of 298 programs.

 Historic firsts

 Historic library

 In 1762, the first book for the hospital's medical library was donated by John Fothergill, a British friend of Franklin's.
 In 1847, the American Medical Association designated the library as the first, largest, and most important medical library in the United States.
 That year, in 1847, the library contained about 9,000 volumes.
 The collection now contains over 13,000 volumes dating back to the 15th century—including medical and scientific volumes as well as books on natural history.
 The library includes the nation's most complete collection of medical books published between 1750 and 1850.
 The collection also contains several incunabula, books written before 1501, when the printed process was invented.

 Surgical amphitheater

 The top floor of Pennsylvania Hospital is the home of the nation's oldest surgical amphitheater, which served as the operating room from 1804 through 1868.
 Surgeries were performed on sunny days between 11:00 am and 2:00 pm since there was no electricity at the time.
 The surgical amphitheater seats 180 and with those standing, up to 300 people might be present during any given surgical operation.